knu2xs/setup-testing-instance/README.md

         - `C:\setup`
             - `C:\setup\pro`
             - `C:\setup\data`
+    - Opens, in Explorer, the locations to retrieve either the daily build or release candidates.
+    - Leave this command prompt window open.

+2. Copy `setup.msi` with supporting files from correct location to `C:\setup\pro`.
+The necessary locations are already opened for you in Explorer.

+3. Return to the command prompt, press enter and let the script continue.
+It will...
-    - Installs Chocolatey
+    - Install Chocolatey
-    - Uses Chocolatey to install...
+    - Use Chocolatey to install...
         - 7Zip
         - Git
         - VSCode
         - Anaconda3
-    - Retrieves United States 2021 data and license file.
-    - Installs and licenses data.
-    - Removes `C:\setup\data` to save disk space.
-    - Opens, in Explorer, the locations to retrieve either the daily build or release candidates.

-2. When prompted, copy `setup.msi` installer file, supporting files and single use license file to `C:\setup\pro` and continue.

-3. `setup_pro_*.cmd` will continue.
-    - Installs ArcGIS Pro for all users.
+    - Install ArcGIS Pro for all users.
-    - Authorizes Pro using single use license file.
+    - Authorize Pro using a single use license file.
-    - Removes `C:\setup\pro` to save disk space.
+    - Install and license United States 2021 data.
-    - Clones `arcgispro-py3` Conda environment as `arcgis`.
+    - Clone `arcgispro-py3` Conda environment as `arcgis`.
-    - Sets ArcGIS Pro to use `arcgis` environment.
+    - Set ArcGIS Pro to use `arcgis` environment.